jamesturk/spatula/docs/data-models.md

 ## Why Use Data Models?

-Back in [Part One](scraper-basics.md#chaining-pages-together) we saw that when chaining pages we can pass data through from the parent page.
+Back in [Chaining Pages Together](scraper-basics.md#chaining-pages-together) we saw that when chaining pages we can pass data through from the parent page.

 ``` python hl_lines="10 11 12"
 class EmployeeDetail(HtmlPage):